aws-amplify/docs/docs/lib/datastore/fragments/js/sync/50-selectiveSync.md

 ```

 ### Advanced use case - Query instead of Scan
-You can utilize Selective Sync in order to have your base sync retrieve items from DynamoDB by performing a [query operation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) against a GSI.
+You can utilize selective sync in order to have your base sync retrieve items from DynamoDB by performing a [query operation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) against a GSI.
 By default, the base sync will perform a scan.

 In order to do that, your `syncExpression` should return a predicate that maps to a query expression.